eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/admin/store/index.md

-This command imports the bootstrap data needed for managing shapes and configuration objects.
+Use ``--import`` to import the bootstrap data needed for managing shapes and configuration objects.
+This will remove the old data first.

+Use ``--remove`` to delete bootstrap data.

 !!! note
-    The command will first remove all existing bootstrap data (identified with the isSystemResource flag) and will then import the new data to the corresponding graphs (shape catalog, vocabulary catalog, configuration graph).
+    The removal of existing bootstrap data will search for resources which are flagged with the isSystemResource property.